 Battling the wind is part of playing golf in the wind.
 Instead of fighting it, adapt.
 Strong gusts might change a game plan, but they also bring out creativity on the golf course.
 Windy conditions challenge players to control ball flight and adjust swings.

-Treat every shot like solving a new puzzle shaped by wind speed and direction.
+Treat every shot as a fresh problem shaped by wind speed and direction.

 Club Selection Tips for Windy Play

 Choosing the right club in windy conditions is key to controlling ball flight.
-Adjustments can help you keep the ball low and steady, avoiding trouble caused by gusts.
+The right adjustments help you keep the ball low and steady, avoiding trouble caused by gusts.

 Use more club for shorter, controlled swings